Comment on page

-For larger datasets, it is often a good idea to include a 1% sample of the data, supporting faster exploratory queries as new researchers work to understand your data.
+For datasets with large tables, it is often a good idea to include a 1% sample of the data, supporting faster exploratory queries as new researchers work to understand your data.
 Moreover, if a sample is configured, you will have the ability to control access to that sample separately from the full dataset.

 Sampling is applied independently to each version of a dataset.
 You may modify the sampling methodology on a version at any time — even after it's been released — though keep in mind that this may affect researchers that are currently working with the dataset sample.
 As a best practice, it's good to configure and validate your sample before releasing a new version.

-To configure sampling on your dataset, click the Configure sample link on any of the dataset's tables.
+To configure sampling on your dataset, click the Configure sample button on the Tables tab of a dataset page.

-The simplest form of sampling, this will create a corresponding sample for every table in the dataset.
-Every record will have a 1% chance of occurring in the sample.
+The simplest form of sampling, this will create a corresponding sample for every table in the dataset (including file index tables).
+Every record / file will have a 1% chance of occurring in the sample.

 As a general rule, you should only use random samples if: